Posted on: August 4, 2018

 Want to Know More?

-Experience Thinking – Creating Connected Experiences had a limited preview release in 2017 but if you’d like to know more about the Experience Thinking framework or the book, please contact me.
+Experience Thinking – Creating Connected Experiences had a limited preview release in 2017 and you can order it here.

 Tedde van Gelderen